ZiteLab-ApS/2025-11-25-CopenhagenR-Talk/README.md

-# 2025-11-25-CopenhagenR---useR-Group-Talk
+# 2025-11-25-CopenhagenR useR-Group-Talk
+## The Great R Divide: data.table vs. tibble + The data we work with

-CopenhagenR - useR Group Talk, Code for thi event https://www.meetup.com/copenhagenr-user-group/events/311867644
+CopenhagenR - useR Group Talk, Code for this event https://www.meetup.com/copenhagenr-user-group/events/311867644